DanEngelbrecht/sogo/README.md

 ## TODO

+* Decide exactly what is part of core and what is not
 * Event triggering - simple "trigger" event or something more complex?
+* How do we handle triggers betwen nodes?
 A node should be able to trigger other nodes
+* Should a node be able to alter parameters of another node?
+Doubtful...
 * How to facilitate node specific buffer allocations for things like delay/reverb?
 Can be frame rate dependant
 * FrameRate is now set at Graph construction, not sure this is a good design choice
 * Authoring tools - considering DearImGUI for this, but haven't decided yet
 * Tons of node types - OGG, WAVE, Pan, Random/Sequential triggers, Mixing, Effects etc
+* Named parameters should probably be global so a specific parameter in a graph has a global name set in the authoring tools - makes scripting use easier as user then only specifies graph and name instead of knowing node index (which may change when graph is modified).
+Not sure if this should be part of the core or added on top of current api for parameters...
+* Audio output base so it is possible to actually hear the results, not part of core, likely part of separate test app
 * Much more that I forgot to list...